DaveTheGameDev/CustomHierarchy/readme.md

 # Custom-Hierarchy

-* To use download/clone into editor folder.
+* To install just clone into Packages folder, Assets folder or if using 19.3 use the package manager add from git repo functionality.

 ![Show Case](/images/showcase.png)

-* Adds a custom header gameobject.
-* Adds a toggle enable button and missing script icon to game objects in hierachy.
+## Features
+* Header GameObject.
+* View and change GameObjects icon.
+* Enable/Disable object button.
+* View tag/label.

 To Create a header object you must create a game object with a name that starts with "---" followed by the name